RikuLindholm/adhd/README.md

 The project includes a Java GUI for storing and fetching files from the DHT.
 To compile and run the GUI, simply run:

     make gui

+Or if you simply want to run the GUI without recompiling:

+    make run-gui